nats-io/nats.deno/README.md

-# NATS.js - A [NATS](http://nats.io) client for JavaScript
+# NATS.js - The JavaScript clients for [NATS](http://nats.io)

 [![License](https://img.shields.io/badge/Licence-Apache%202.0-blue.svg)](./LICENSE)
 ![Test NATS.deno](https://github.com/nats-io/nats.deno/workflows/NATS.deno/badge.svg)
 [![Coverage Status](https://coveralls.io/repos/github/nats-io/nats.deno/badge.svg?branch=main)](https://coveralls.io/github/nats-io/nats.deno?branch=main)

+Welcome to the new NATS.js repository!
+Beginning with the v3 release of the JavaScript clients, the NATS.js repository reorganizes the NATS JavaScript client libraries into a formal mono-repo.

-This repository hosts NATS clients for JavaScript runtimes, including:
+This repository hosts native runtime support ("transports") for:

 - Deno
 - Node/Bun
 - Browsers (W3C websocket)

-The repository is a mono-repo which the various runtime transports and a set of common modules (libraries) that shape the transports into a NATS client.

-Previous versions of the NATS clients merged the specific transport functionality (runtime) with the "NATS Base Client", the library providing the APIs to interact with the NATS server.

-In order to be more flexible and allow the ecosystem to more easily grow the basic functionality has been split into 5 modules:
+A big change with the v3 clients is that the "nats-base-client" which implements all the runtime agnostic functionality of the clients, is now split into several modules.
+This split simplify the initial user experience as well as the development and evolution of the current functionality.

+The new modules are:

 - [Core](core/README.md) which implements basic NATS core functionality
 - [JetStream](jetstream/README.md) which implements JetStream functionality